apache/directory-fortress-core/README.md

  ```
  Notice 141 tests ran this time vs 113 the first time.

-6. You can now clear out the test data and policies by running this command again:
+6. You can now clear out the test data and policies by rerunning this command:

  ```
  mvn install -Dload.file=./ldap/setup/refreshLDAPData.xml